VirtualWolf/ninjablock-serial-port-reader/README.md

 4. Shut down the `ninjablock` service: `sudo service ninjablock stop`
 5. Run the application: `npm start`

-Set the environment variable {{DEBUG=true}} to print the data received to the console.
+Set the environment variable `DEBUG=true` to print the data received to the console.